 The Department of Communication Disorders seeks to fulfill the broader missions of

-and graduate programs.
+its undergraduate and graduate programs.

 The primary mission of the undergraduate program is to provide a background of knowledge pertaining to normal and disordered communication, a foundation of ethical and clinical practice, and strong preparation for further graduate study in communication disorders.
 This mission is accomplished in the context of a broader liberal arts education.

 The primary mission of the graduate program is to provide professional preparation in the area of speech-language pathology.
 This mission is accomplished in accordance with the standards set forth by the American Speech-Language-Hearing Association.